|

 cowardly souls, and, if I am gentle in bearing with thy weakness, I shall

-not be less severe and exact in correcting and punishing thy
+not be less severe and exact in correcting thy

 Autobiography, 51. |